Special Educational Needs at Rockingham

 The training provided to school staff to help them meet the special educational needs of pupils

 All staff have outstanding CPD opportunities that allow them to support learners in all areas of their Education, Safety and Well being.
 Regular opportunities are given to the training in SEND provision including specialised areas including Autism, ADHD and Speech and Language.
 This training is supported by the Educational Psychologist and Learning Support Service.
 Teaching Assistants are also given the opportunity to attend staff meetings and Inset days to develop their knowledge and understanding in key areas.
 We have highly skilled teaching assistants who deliver excellent intervention programs in Literacy and Numeracy.
-As a lead school for ICT, all staff are trained to use a range of resources to support pupils with special educational needs including talking tins, easy speaks and we also buy into a range of programs such as clicker, espresso home access and sumdog
+As a lead school for ICT, all staff are trained to use a range of resources to support pupils with special educational needs including talking tins, easy speaks and we also buy into a range of programs, espresso home access, language nut, active learn, times table rockstars and sumdog

 How parents and carers and the pupils are involved in planning to meet these special needs